-Table of Contents

-Executive Summary 3

-Foday's Progressive CISO 4

-A New Self-image 5

-Growing in Confidence 6

-Clashing Perspectives 8

-Zero Trust Approach10 0

-A Paradoxical Presentation 1 11

-Conclusion 1 2

-About Netskope 1 3

-Executive Summary

-Businesses manage a series of balancing acts every day-between innovation and reliability, for instance, investment or profit, speed or security.
+ExecutiveSummary Organizations manage a series of balancing acts every day-between innovation and reliability, for instance, investment or profit, speed or security.
 Each leader contributes to how decisions are weighed and made, and traditionally Chief Information Security Officers (CISOs) have been expected to operate at one end of that scale, being the chief protector of the business.

-But in new research of 1,031 CISOs worldwide, Netskope has found that this is no longer an accurate depiction of the role.
-According to 65% of respondents, the CISO role is changing rapidly.
-CISOs are becoming more proactive in their organization, with 59% classing themselves as business enablers, 57% saying their appetite for risk has increased in recent years, and 67% stating that they want to play an even more active role as a business enabler going forward.

-Over the past decade, CISOs have transformed themselves, and their confidence in their ability to transform their organization is marked.

-However, the majority report that there is a lag in the understanding of their potential among their C-suite peers.
-Two in three CISOs (65%) believe that other members of the C-suite fail to see that the CISO role makes innovation possible, and 92% said that conflicting risk appetites is an issue in their C-suite.
+But in research of 1,031 CISOs worldwide, Netskope has found this is no longer an accurate depiction of the role in the industrial sector.
+While 65% of CISOs across all sectors reported the role was changing rapidly, slightly fewer industrial sector CISOs were experiencing these changes (60%).
+Within the industrial sector, just over half (52%) of CISOs now consider themselves to be business enablers (lower than the average of 59%), and just under two-thirds (63%) want to play a more active role as a business enabler going forward (compared to an average of 67%).
+50% say their appetite for risk has grown in recent years (the average is 57%).
+Despite being more conservative than other sector averages, over the past decade CISOs in the industrial sector have transformed themselves, and their confidence in their ability to transform their organization is marked.
+However, the majority of research participants report a lag in the understanding of their potential among their C-suite peers.
+Six in ten CISOs (61%) believe other members of the C-suite fail to see that the CISO role makes innovation possible, and 91% of industrial CISOs said conflicting risk appetites is an issue in their C-suite.
 Netskope's researchers set out to gather CISO perspectives on both strategic and tactical considerations.
-Looking tactically, CISOs believe that the emerging industry trend toward zero trust principles will help them to bring balance to their organization-if they can get it right.
-A majority of CISOs (55%) believe a zero trust approach will enable them to balance conflicting priorities better, and that it will enable their organization to achieve key goals like moving faster (59%) and encouraging innovation (58%).

-These are optimistic viewpoints, but only 44% of organizations operate with zero trust principles today, and 48% say they do not know where to start on their zero trust journey.

-The paradox at the heart of the zero trust model might be one reason why understanding and adoption of it remains relatively low.
+Looking tactically, CISOs believe the emerging trend toward zero trust principles will help them to bring balance to their organization-if they can get it right.
+Half of industrial CISOs (51%) believe a zero trust approach will enable them to balance conflicting priorities better, and that it will enable their organization to achieve key goals like moving faster (54%) and encouraging innovation (55%).
+These are optimistic viewpoints, but only 39% of CISOs from industrial organizations report that they operate with zero trust principles today (lower than the 44% cross-sector averages), and 42% admit they do not know where to start on their zero trust journey.
+The paradox at the heart of the zero trust model might be one reason why understanding and adoption of it remain relatively low.
 Because they introduce more controls, it can seem counterintuitive that zero trust principles increase an organization's flexibility and speed.

-58% of CISOs report that their executive teams and boards are asking about zero trust, but understanding does not match interest levels.
-To harness the benefits of zero trust and further elevate their standing among their C-suite peers, CISOs will need to drive discussion around business enablement and business risk, not fall back to typical exploration of tool investment before the right business discussions are had.
+55% of industrial sector CISOs report that their executive teams and boards are asking about zero trust, but understanding does not match interest levels.
+To harness the benefits of zero trust and elevate their standing among their C-suite peers, CISOs will need to ensure they are not tempted into conversations about technology.
+Communication must avoid discussion of tools, instead focusing on business enablement and business risk.

-of CISOs say their appetite for risk has increased in recent years classify themselves as business enablers are experiencing difficulty with conflicting risk appetites in the C-suite
+of industrial CISOs say their appetite for risk has increased in recent years classify themselves as business enablers are experiencing difficulty with conflicting risk appetites in the C-suite